codership/documentation/galeracluster/source/galeraparameters.rst

 This parameter determines which version of the EVS Protocol the node uses.
 In order to ensure backwards compatibility, the parameter defaults to ``0``.
 Certain EVS Protocol features, such as Auto Eviction, require you to upgrade to more recent versions.

-.. seealso:: For more information on the procedure to upgrade from one version to another, see :ref:`Upgrading the EVS Protocol <upgrade-evs>`.
+.. note:: **See Also**: For more information on the procedure to upgrade from one version to another, see :ref:`Upgrading the EVS Protocol <upgrade-evs>`.

 +-----------------------+---------+------------+------------+